 Average order value (AOV)

-AOV is another important metric.
-You should divide the total revenue by the total number of orders over a certain period of time to calculate it.
+AOV is another critical metric.
+You should divide the total revenue by the total number of orders over a certain period to calculate it.

-The average order value (AOV) is the ratio of the total order value (e.g. the received income) to the total number of orders over a period of time.
+The average order value (AOV) is the ratio of the total order value (e.g., the received income) to the total number of orders over a while.

 Understanding how much money each order brings helps you make necessary adjustments to your development strategy.
 Paired with the values of traffic and conversions, the AOV metric allows you to predict the revenue of an online store.